 Living and dying go on and on – it’s like a river I step in and out of – although of course it’s everywhere all the time, it’s all of us, but it is more explicit and raw and bare at hospice.
 I say this all the time but it is such deeply fulfilling work to be right in the heart of someone’s last time on earth.
 I meet them where they are and give them the best care I can and then they go.
 Impermanence in all its beauty, with all its warts, complete and incomplete, in process, over and over again.

-Massive, rotting cancer wound and a still-lovely face and hands, the complexity of family love around her; I understand this quote so well:
+Massive, rotting cancer wound and a still-lovely face, the complexity of family love around her; I understand this quote so well:

 “Beauty is simply reality seen with the eyes of love.”

 I’ve been at Zen Hospice Project’s Guest House for 3 years now.
 I’ve given direct care to about 120 people in their last weeks and days of life.
 I’ve been bedside with 11 people as they took their final breath.
 I’ve bathed about 20 dead bodies.
 I’ve lead about 15 death rituals.